laravel/docs/eloquent-relationships.md

 <a name="has-many-through"></a>
 ### Has Many Through

 The "has-many-through" relationship provides a convenient shortcut for accessing distant relations via an intermediate relation.
 For example, a `Country` model might have many `Post` models through an intermediate `User` model.
-In this example, you could easily gather all blog posts for a given country.
+Using this example, you could easily gather all blog posts for a given country.
 Let's look at the tables required to define this relationship:

     countries
         id - integer